Lahti-University-of-Technology/full-stack-course/assignments/36-setup-development-platform.md

 - **GitHub** is the standard for version control in industry.
 - **Netlify** is a modern deployment platform, conceptually similar to Vercel, AWS Amplify, or other cloud providers.
 - **Node v22** is current and widely used in production.
-- **SvelteKit** is modern and forces students to think in terms of components, state, and reactive UI.
-Even if they don’t use Svelte professionally, the concepts transfer directly to React, Vue, Angular, etc.
+- **SvelteKit** is modern and encourages students to think in terms of components, state, and reactive UI.
+The concepts transfer directly to React, Vue, Angular, etc.
-- **TypeScript** is optional here but widely used in industry.
+- **TypeScript** is optional for beginners but widely used in industry.

 ---

 ## 0. Accounts and tools you will need

+Install the following programs, and sign up for the following services:

 - **Node Version Manager (NVM)** is a tool that lets you install and switch between different versions of Node.js on your computer.
   This ensures that your development environment stays consistent, even if projects (or the course) require different Node versions.
 For this course we will use **Node v22**, and NVM makes installing and managing that version simple.
 Find here the installation instructions for your platform.